upspin/upspin/doc/access_control.md

 As always, if the name steps through a link, the caller must have some access rights for the link entry itself.

+The owner has special rights regarding items in the owner's tree:

+*   any file can be read
+*   any directory can be listed (its contents can be viewed)
+*   any `Access` or `Group` file can be created, read or modified

 For snapshots, once the snapshot tree is initialized it behaves as if the tree has an `Access` file with (for `ann+snapshot@example.com`):